BytesOfMan/the-crypto-guy/content/posts/20200622isgoldmoney.md

 The British wanted the surrender and confiscation of all four vessels.
 The Spanish were not prepared to agree.
 Warning shots turned into all out broadsides.

-After less than 10 minutes, the _Mercedes_ exploded.
+In less than 10 minutes, the _Mercedes_ exploded.
 Only the front section of the ship and 40 survivors remained.

 Alvear's wife and 7 daughters were not among them.